 The 5-step game plan to outlining your novel.

-Using Scrivener in writing process – so practical because Katie gives a glimpse on her own writing with Scrivener.
+Using Scrivener in writing process – so practical because Katie gives a glimpse of her own writing with Scrivener.

 Self Publishing Formula – Mark Dawson

-Mark Dawson’s blog and podcast are all about self-publishing.
-Here, we’re leaving the safe waters of “writing art”, and entering the uncertain ocean of business.
-But with Mark, this ocean seems not so scary after all.
+We’re leaving the safe waters of “writing craft”, and entering the uncertain ocean of business.
+But Mark navigates this ocean for you.

-Let’s face it: we need to market and be able to navigate around the business side of things, because as indies, we’re not just creators but also businessmen (and -women).
+Let’s face it: we need a book marketing strategy and navigation around writing business, because as indies, we’re not just creators but also businessmen (and -women).

-This blog is a treasure chest full of great tips and tricks, which are often technical.
-Mark makes navigating the ocean of self-publishing doable, manageable.
+This blog is a treasure chest for the secret of success, including technicalities.
+Mark makes navigating the ocean of self-publishing doable.
 With the blog, it’s easy to achieve real-life, hands-on results.

 But Mark does more.
 Just look at the way he presents his blog visually – he makes it fun and straightforward!

 I love the visual look of the blog!
 It makes business look easy, and the content will confirm it.
 Navigating is simple as all podcasts are available in transcription as well.
 A great place to start:

 The One Thing I Wish I’d Known When Starting My Indie Author Career